 Msqldump is the program to dump an MonetDB/SQL database.
 The dump can be used to populate a new MonetDB/SQL database.

 Before msqldump starts parsing command line options, it reads a .monetdb file.
 If the environment variable DOTMONETDBFILE is set and not empty, it reads the file pointed to by that variable.
 If set but empty, no configuration file is read.
 If unset, msqldump first looks for a file .monetdb in the current working directory, and if that doesn’t exist, it looks for a file monetdb in the XDG configuration directory ($XDG_CONFIG_HOME which defaults to $HOME/.config if not set), and finally for a file .monetdb in the current user’s home directory.
-This file can contain defaults for the flags user and password.
+This file can contain defaults for the flags user, password, host, and port.
 To disable reading the .monetdb file, set the variable DOTMONETDBFILE to the empty string in the environment.

 Print usage information and exit.

 Specify the name of the database to connect to.
 The −d can be omitted if it is the last option.